 Chances are, come December, your kids are bouncing off the walls.
 The anticipation of Christmas is intense.
-(It’s also a great time to review emotions because ALL the big emotions come out to play: excitement, impatience, joy, sadness, anger, frustration… so many big emotions.)
+(It’s also a great time to review emotions because ALL the big emotions come out to play: excitement, impatience, joy, sadness, anger, frustration… so many big emotions).

 It can be hard to get kids to concentrate on their learning goals when all they are thinking about is when the presents are going to arrive under the Christmas tree.

-- Improve fine motor skills.
+- Improves fine motor skills

-- Boost creativity and imagination.
+- Boosts creativity and imagination

-- Boost teamwork skills.
+- Boosts teamwork skills